cloudControl/documentation/Platform Documentation.md

 ### Deployments

 A deployment is the running version of one of your branches made accessible via a [provided subdomain](#provided-subdomains-and-custom-domains).
 It is based on the branch of the same name.
-Exception: the default deployment is based on the master (Git) / trunk (Bazaar).
+Exception: the default deployment is based on the master branch.

 Deployments run independently from each other, including separate runtime environments, file system storage and Add-ons (e.g. databases and caches).
 This allows you to have different versions of your app running at the same time without interfering with each other.